sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/index.rst

 REST API Examples using Curl
 ==========

-This topic contains a range of examples that demonstrates how to use the Fire Insights APIs using curl.
+This topic contains a range of examples that demonstrates how to use the Sparkflows APIs using curl.

 Acquire Session Cookie Using curl
 -----------------------------

-When invoking the REST APIs of Fire Insights with curl, the first step is to log in and save the incoming cookie into a text file.
+When invoking the REST APIs of Sparkflows with curl, the first step is to log in and save the incoming cookie into a text file.
 This file would then be used in making subsequent REST calls via curl.

 Save the incoming cookies using the ``-c`` option of ``curl`` into a file.

-In the examples below, Fire Insights web server is running on the local machine at: ``localhost:8080``
+In the examples below, Sparkflows web server is running on the local machine at: ``localhost:8080``

 You can replace it with your machine name and port.